How To SEO Your Own Website

 Do You Have Keywords Within Your Meta Description Tag?

 Meta descriptions should describe what your web page is all about, therefore, it will naturally include your targeted keywords.
-Remember, as long as you mention your keywords once within the meta description tags, that is good enough and you don't have to include keywords more than once.
+Remember, as long as you mention your keywords once within the meta description tags, that is good enough and you don't have to repeat keywords more than once.
 Furthermore, keeping the meta description within 150 character long space tends to let Google algorithms show your meta description as opposed to Google showing text from your web page content automatically.
+Visit to learn about which meta tags Google understands.

-Use heading tags (h1, h2) for SEO and Also Effective Communication
+Use heading tags (h1, h2 till h6) for SEO and Also Affective/Effective Communication

 Heading tags are important web page elements as it gives logical meaning to your web site content.
 Constructing your heading tags in a way that it sends strong ranking signal to Google happens through including your important keywords within them.
-But the balance you should be seeking is to also use heading tags (h1, h2) to communicate your message to your visitors.
+But the balance you should be seeking is to also use heading tags (h1 till h6) to communicate your message to your visitors (learn more about HTML heading here).

 Utilize Image Name for Your Own Website Ranking